 One week.
 2 adults.
 5 kids.
 21 meals.
 No kitchen.
 Seriously?

-Yes. seriously.
-And it’s doable too, all you need is a bit of planning and a sink.
+Yes, seriously.
+Hotel cooking is doable, all you need is a bit of planning and a sink.
 Also a sandwich maker.
 Maybe an electric burner.
 Preferably a hot water kettle.

 Ok, let’s slow down.

 Going away to some hotel in Yehupitzville?
 Here’s what you do.